Introduction

 Language used in this course

-Additionally, for a few notes on how terms related to First Nations peoples, names, and history will be used in this course, see the reference document “Notes on language and terms (Opens in new window).”
+Additionally, for a few notes on how terms related to Indigenous peoples, names, and history will be used in this course, see the reference document “Notes on language and terms (Opens in new window).”

 In the next part of the learning activity, you’ll get an overview of some of the tools and processes you’ll use throughout the course – your historian’s toolkit.
 Your study of life and culture in Canada in the early days will continue in Learning Activity 1.2.